emiljapelt/seplin/documentation/Expressions.md

 <br>
 **Type:** the type of the array elements.
 <br>
-**Explaination:** Reference an index in an array, the index must be an integer.
+**Explaination:** Access an index in an array, the index must be an integer.
 <br>
 **Examples:**
 ```